ItsAdamLY/ItsAdamLY/README.md

 - 🖥 (new to being a) Coder/Programmer
 - 👨‍💼 Owner of Minecraft: Noctora City Server (shelved)
 - 👨‍💼 Admin of Minecraft: Sylvarion City Server
-- 👨‍🏫 Math, (Up to College) Physics and Programming Tutor
+- 👨‍🏫 Math, (Up to College) Physics, and Programming Tutor
 - ▶ YouTuber

 --------------------------------------------------------------------------------